-Vice President Kamala Harris has attributed the death of a young mother in Georgia to former President Donald Trump’s actions, particularly his appointment of Supreme Court justices who voted to reverse national abortion rights.
+Vice President Kamala Harris has blamed the death of a young mother in Georgia on former President Donald Trump’s actions, particularly his appointment of Supreme Court justices who voted to reverse national abortion rights.
 The incident has rekindled discussions about abortion access and healthcare policies throughout the United States.

-28-year-old Amber Nicole Thurman died in August 2022 due to complications from taking an abortion pill.
+Twenty-eight-year-old Amber Nicole Thurman died in August 2022 due to complications from taking an abortion pill.
 Reports suggest that Thurman waited for treatment for 20 hours at a hospital in suburban Atlanta, Georgia, before succumbing to a severe infection.
-Her death took place just a fortnight after Georgia implemented stringent abortion restrictions, following the Supreme Court’s verdict to overturn Roe v.
+Her death took place just a couple of weeks after Georgia implemented stringent abortion restrictions, following the Supreme Court’s verdict to overturn Roe v.
 Wade.

 VP Harris declared, “This young mother should be alive, raising her son, and pursuing her dream of attending nursing school.
 This is exactly what we feared when Roe was struck down.
 These are the consequences of Donald Trump’s actions.”